Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 Due to the popularity of mocking frameworks and the convenience they provide, many developers find that there is very little incentive to write test doubles by hand.
 However, relying on dynamically-generated mocks can be dangerous, as it typically leads to implementation-aware testing.

 In many cases, it may be a better idea to use fakes instead.
-These are test doubles that, unlike mocks, represent complete but simplified implementations of their real-life counterparts, rather than just a set of predefined responses.
+These are test doubles that represent complete but simplified implementations of their real-life counterparts, rather than just a set of predefined responses.

-Because fakes are naturally decoupled from the test scenarios in which they are used in, it's much more difficult to create accidental dependencies on internal specifics of the system.
-Besides that, their self-contained nature also makes them reusable, which lends itself to better maintainability.
+Because fakes are naturally decoupled from the scenarios in which they are used, it's easier to design tests without accidentally depending on internal specifics of the system.
+Besides that, their self-contained nature makes them reusable, which lends itself to better maintainability as well.

-Using fakes also pushes developers to focus on the behavior of the system under test, rather than how it communicates with other components.
-This helps in designing test cases that more accurately reflect the way an actual user would interact with the software.
+Using fakes also pushes developers to focus on the behavior of the system, rather than how it communicates with other components.
+This helps in writing test cases that more accurately reflect how an actual user interacts with the software.